dvollrath/StudyGuide/ideas/effort.md

 We can interpret this in terms of our toy model from earlier.
 There, we said that firms or new products enter until this condition is met,

 $$
-f = (\mu-1) \frac{L}{A},
+f = \frac{s_{\pi}}{s_L} \theta \frac{L}{A}.
 $$

 and that productivity appeared to move in proportion to scale, which we saw if we just re-wrote this as

 $$
-A = (\mu-1) \frac{L}{f}.
+A = \frac{s_{\pi}}{s_L} \frac{\theta}{f} L
 $$

 This meant that productivity was proportional to $L$, and that productivity grew at around the same rate as population or scale.
 What we just saw in this data was that it looks like $f$ was going up for firms, at least the publicly traded ones or the ones doing formal R&D. That would suggest that there should have been a *drag* on productivity growth.
 If $f$ was going up, that should have lowered the growth rate of $A$.

 One reason that may not have happened is that something *else* in this relationship could be changing too, and that is the markup.
-We can use the same Compustat data to look at what happened to a very crude measure of $\mu$.
+We can use the same Compustat data to look at what happened to a very crude measure of the markup of price over cost.
 This is notoriously hard to measure with accuracy, but this is rough look at data that matches more sophisticated studies.

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="../plotly/computstat-markups.html"></iframe>

 The figure shows a clear increase in the markup.
 That's true whether we just average markups across firms (Raw) or whether we weight the firms by their total sales (Weighted).
-If $\mu$ was going up the same time that $f$ was going up, they could roughly cancel out, and we'd be left with the idea that $A$ rose at around the rate of $L$ throughout this whole time period.
+If the markup was going up the same time that $f$ was going up, then this means that profits must have been going up, or $s_{\pi}$ was increasing.

 The good news from that analysis is that it means if ideas or products are getting harder to implement or invent - $f$ is getting bigger - then that doesn't have to mean that growth slows down.
-It does mean, though, that firms will probably charge higher markups, $\mu$, to cover those fixed costs.
+It does mean, though, that firms will probably earn higher profits to cover those fixed costs.